moshetanzer/cherry-changelog/README.md

 1. Scan your git commits for conventional commits
 2. Show an interactive checkbox list for commit selection
+3. Ask you if you would like to edit any of commit messages (for your changelog - this doesnt edit actual commit messsages)
-3. Let you choose output formats (JSON, MD, HTML)
+4. Let you choose output formats (JSON, MD, HTML)
-4. Generate changelog files with your selections
+5. Generate changelog files with your selections

 ## Options